 top of page

-It wasn't long before I was set up and working from home which allowed me the creative freedom to start my own designs that I began selling at craft shows and officially formed my own business.
+Soon, I was set up in my home studio, giving me the creative freedom to explore my own designs.
+I started selling at craft shows, and before long, I officially formed a business centered around this unexpected passion.

 Thanks for stopping by...